 7 Determining the mode of collaboration

 7.1 To maximize the effectiveness of resources and to minimize conflict between standards, the ITU-T study group and the relevant group in the organization are encouraged to identify areas for collaborative work as early as possible in the development process.
-Normally as part of the development of a new Recommendation in ITU-T (see Annex A of [ITU-T A.1]), consideration is given to the need for interactions with other organizations.
+Normally as part of the development of a new Recommendation in ITU-T (see Annex A of [b-ITU-T A.1]), consideration is given to the need for interactions with other organizations.
 If enough information is available at this stage, then, if appropriate, one of the following modes of collaboration can be proposed and agreement sought from the other organization (see clause 8).

 Figure 1 – Possible modes of collaboration between ITU-T and one or more organizations

-7.2 Collaboration (as specified in this Supplement) can be carried out in one of three ways: by means of a liaison, by means of collaborative work or by means of a common team.
+7.2 Collaboration (as specified in this Recommendation) can be carried out in one of three ways: by means of a liaison, by means of collaborative work or by means of a common team.
 Figure 1 provides some criteria for choosing one mode of collaboration but those criteria are not exhaustive and it is recommended that the study group and the organization carefully evaluate the terms of reference of the collaboration (see clause 8.2).

-NOTE – These three modes of collaboration can be generalized to a multilateral collaboration as explained in Appendix V.
+NOTE – These three modes of collaboration can be generalized to a multilateral collaboration as explained in Annex E.

-7.3 Where an ITU-T study group and an organization have a common interest in an area of work and have agreed that the prime responsibility falls to one of the two organizations, the liaison approach (see Appendix I) is well suited.
+7.3 A formal communication process can be established to provide authoritative information of one organization's dependencies on the other's work (see Annex A).
+In addition, where an ITU-T study group and an organization have a common interest in an area of work and have agreed that the prime responsibility falls to one of the two organizations, the liaison approach (see Annex A) is well suited.
 In this situation, the work is carried out in one organization and the other organization participates, as appropriate, using its liaison status.
 The result is published by one organization and is referenced, as needed, by the other organization (see [ITU-T A.5]).

 7.4 Collaboration by means of collaborative work is suited for situations where the work to be carried out is straight-forward and relatively non-controversial, and where there is sufficient common participation in the meetings of the two organizations to make the interchange highly effective.
 The work on resolving issues and developing one or more common documents is continually progressed in the successive meetings of the two groups.
 The normal approval processes of both ITU-T and the organization are synchronized until the eventual publication of common or technically-aligned texts (see clause 9).
-Appendix II details generic procedures when collaborative work is performed.
+Annex B details generic procedures when collaborative work is performed.

 7.5 Collaboration by means of a common team is well suited for situations where extended dialog is necessary to develop solutions and reach consensus.
 In this situation, all interested parties participate together in a common team to mutually progress the work, resolve issues, and develop one or more common (or technically-aligned) documents.
 The normal approval processes of both ITU-T and the organization are synchronized until the eventual publication of common or technically-aligned texts (see clause 9).
-Appendix III details generic procedures when a common team is established.
+Annex C details generic procedures when a common team is established.

 7.6 It is possible for the mode of collaboration to change as the work progresses.
 For example, work could be initiated in one organization and, as a result of a liaison statement, it could become recognized as integrally important to the other organization.
 At this point, agreement could be reached to advance all future work in a mode of collaboration.